CodorStelian/hm-io-connect-esp-rainmaker/README.md

 ## Build and Flash firmware

 Follow the ESP RainMaker Documentation [Get Started](https://rainmaker.espressif.com/docs/get-started.html) section to build and flash this firmware.
 Just note the path of this example.

+Upload firmware package (.zip archive consisting of the binary, elf, map file, and other information useful for analysis) which you can find in the build/ folder of your project by navigating to the [Firmware Images](https://dashboard.rainmaker.espressif.com/home/firmware-images) of the ESP RainMaker Dashboard.
+Create a new OTA job and you are ready.

 ## What to expect?